gregersrygg/crapLoader/README.md

     </script>

-Sandboxing Code
+Run local function
 ---------------
-Sometimes you need to run code that doesn't directly get loaded from an external source but may in turn call something evil.
-To protect against this you can run code within a sandboxed DOM element.
+Sometimes you need to run code that doesn't directly get loaded from an external source, but may in turn call something evil.
+To protect against this you can run code that outputs document.write to a DOM element.
 This won't guarantee that the code executed can't access elsewhere but it will capture document.write and follow subsequent script loads.

-    crapLoader.runInSandbox('my-dom-id', function() {
+    crapLoader.runFunc(function() {
         evilFunctionThatMayCallDocumentWrite();
-    });
+    }, "my-dom-id");

 Stability